 Every spring, photographers of every skill level and nature lovers converge on Florida’s Historic Coast for the annual Florida’s Birding & PhotoFest.
 This year the Photo Fest runs April 26-30, 2017, and is of the most popular events among birding, nature and photography enthusiasts in the southeast.
 With more than 110 birding and photography field workshops and classroom sessions led by acclaimed photographers, Florida’s Birding & Photo Fest has something for everyone.
 Whether you’re a beginner photographer, advanced or somewhere in between, there are hands-on workshops at locations around Florida’s Historic Coast – St. Augustine, Ponte Vedra and The Beaches.

 A Taste of Old Florida

 Deciding on lunch is difficult; the streets of St. Augustine spill over with eclectic restaurants.
-Cap's on the Water is further north, but offers dining in an Old Florida setting, away from the crowds, under the oak trees and on the Intracoastal Waterway.
+Cap’s on the Water is farther north, but offers dining in an Old Florida setting, away from the crowds, under the oak trees and on the Intracoastal Waterway.
 Head north on A1A for about five miles, turn left at the castle (3rd Street) and right on Myrtle.
-The restaurant blends New World elements with traditional Southern dishes like an authentic Florida gumbo of crawfish, crab, shrimp, okra, peppers, onion and garlic.
+The restaurant blends new-world elements with traditional Southern dishes like a Florida gumbo of crawfish, crab, shrimp, okra, peppers, onion and garlic.